Roadmap and Improvement Proposals¶

 Discussing New Features¶

-If you plan to work on a new feature that doesn’t have an existing ticket, it is a good idea to open a ticket to discuss the feature.
-Advanced discussion often helps avoid wasted effort by determining early if the feature is a good fit for DataFusion before too much time is invested.
+If you plan to work on a new feature that doesn’t have an existing ticket, it is a good idea to open one for discussion.
+Advanced discussion helps avoid wasted effort by determining if the feature is a good fit for DataFusion before too much time is invested.
 Discussion on a ticket can help gather feedback from the community and is likely easier to discuss than a 1000 line PR.

 What Contributions are Good Fits?¶